nilsherzig/kubernetes-homelab/README.md

 password: `kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d`

 You should now see your application in the ArgoCD web interface.
 Click on it and press `SYNC` to deploy your application.

+### Adding a private repo to argo

+./argo/media.yaml is a private repo.
+To add it to argo you need to create a secret with your git credentials, or add them in the argocd webui.
+Otherwise argo wont be able to pull commits from the repo.